0wulf/0wulf.github.io/blog/esp32marauder.md

 Recently, I received an ESP32-WROOM-32 develop module, which I used for a while to play with and test its capabilities.

 ## The ESP32 Marauder
-Surfing the web, I found justcallmekoko's [ESP32 Marauder](https://github.com/justcallmekoko/ESP32Marauder) project, which is a firmware compiler for a prebuilt device that the author of the project sells, although he also sells the DIY kits and as the code is open source, we can build our own device.
+Surfing the web, I found justcallmekoko's [ESP32 Marauder](https://github.com/justcallmekoko/ESP32Marauder) project.
 The ESP32 Marauder is a device which provide a suite of tools for both offensive and defensive security.

+The repository consist of a firmware compiler for a prebuilt device that the author of the project sells, although he also sells DIY kits and as the code is open source, we can build our own device.

 ## What can the ESP32 Marauder do?
 - Sniff IEEE802.11 packets, like probes, beacons, deauth packets, handshake.
 - Sniff Bluetooth devices